sasq64/bass/README.md

 as _lastLabel.label_, where _lastLabel_ is the closest previous _non local_ label.

-A label can be also called '+' or '-'
+A label can be also called '$'.

-Referencing '+' will mean the closest _following_ '+' label.
+Referencing '+' will mean the closest _following_ '$' label.
-Referencing '-' will mean the closest _previous_ '-' label.
+Referencing '-' will mean the closest _previous_ '$' label.

 Repeated '-' or '+' signs means to skip further.

-### Memory Layout

-It is assumed that the normal use case is that you want to produce a single "product" from a main source, that will include other sources.
-There is no linking step since it is not very useful today.

-The default mode then is to start with a _Target_ which defines the available memory, assemble all source code into sections, where each section can recide in a different part of the targets memory, and finally write the entire image as a file.

-Other common use cases is that some sections are written as separate files, for manual loading by the main (startable) image.

-This is compilcated a bit by the various funky layouts of different targets, such as cartridge images.

 ### Unit Tests